Ephraim Oshry: Early life

-Ephraim Oshry was born in Kupiškis, Lithuania.
+Oshry was born in Kupiškis, Lithuania.
 He studied alongside some of the most prominent and revered Jewish leaders and rabbis of his time, including the Alter of Slabodka, Moshe Mordechai Epstein, Isaac Sher and Avraham Duber Kahana Shapiro (author of Devar Avraham).
 He quickly rose to prominence among the students at Slabodka Yeshiva.

 World War II

-When the Nazis invaded Kaunas in 1941 during World War II, Oshry's community was forced into the Kaunas Ghetto and Concentration Camp, where his first wife and children were murdered.
+When the Nazis invaded Kaunas in 1941 during World War II, Oshry's community was forced into the Kaunas Ghetto and concentration camp, where his first wife and children were murdered.

 In his book, The Annihilation of Lithuanian Jewry, Oshry tells his story of living through the Holocaust.
 He related in horrific detail how the Nazis and their Lithuanian collaborators viciously murdered Jews, but he also focused on the spiritual life of the Jews living in the Kovno Ghetto and concentration camp.
 Despite being starved and beaten, the Jews continued to study Torah in secret, and risked their lives in order to fulfill the mitzvot (God's commandments).